sunnyguan/UTDCourseSearch/README.md

 > A server-sent event (SSE) is when a web page automatically gets updates from a server.
 This was also possible before, but the web page would have to ask if any updates were available.
 With server-sent events, the updates come automatically.

+###### Python API

+Currently using Python to host the [API backend](https://github.com/sunnyguan/APIs) for retrieving course information.
+Originally designed to dynamically retrieve course information through Java back-end but a Python backend hosted on a different Heroku app enables more flexibility, especially with the [Angular version](https://github.com/sunnyguan/utdng).

 ## License